-The Vermont Office of Professional Regulation and VDH worked in tandem to assess the current and future supply of providers in the state's health care workforce for health care workforce planning purposes.
+The Vermont Office of Professional Regulation and VDH worked in tandem to assess current and future supply of providers in the State's health care workforce for health care workforce planning purposes.
 This was done through collection of licensure and re-licensure data and the administration of surveys to providers during the licensure/re-licensure process.
 Surveys included key demographic information for providers, and are used for workforce supply assessment and predicting supply trends, as well as informing future iterations of Vermont's Health Care Workforce Strategic Plan.

-Ongoing analyses of the data will continue.
-The data is widely used by State agencies and stakeholders for decisionmaking.
+Ongoing analyses of these data will continue.
+These data are widely used by State agencies and stakeholders for decision-making.
 Infrastructure to support the continued use of these data exist, and it will continue to be supported by the State.

-Recommended lead entity: AHS.
-Recommended key partners: AOA, VDOL, VDH, GMCB, providers, private sector, consumers, and advocates.
+Ongoing activities and investments.
+Recommended Lead Entity: AHS.
+Recommended Key Partners: AOA, DOL, VDH, GMCB, Providers, Private Sector, Consumers, and Advocates.